-That said, just because your dog follows the warm patches of sunlight around the room doesn’t mean he has hypothyroidism or another issue that affects circulation.
-But if he seems to be cold intolerant and displays other signs of hypothyroidism, such as weight gain, lethargy and hair loss along the flanks and/or tail, it’s time to visit your veterinarian.
-After diagnosis, treatment with thyroid supplements can help him better regulate his body temperature and even give him more energy.
+That said, just because your dog follows the warm patches of sunlight around the room doesn’t mean he or she has hypothyroidism or another issue that affects circulation.
+But if your pet seems to be cold intolerant and displays other signs of hypothyroidism, such as weight gain, lethargy and hair loss along the flanks and/or tail, it’s time to visit your veterinarian.
+After diagnosis, treatment with thyroid supplements can help your pet better regulate his or her body temperature and even give your pet more energy.

 As with arthritic pets, it’s important to keep these afflicted pets warm at all times, and all of the rules also apply here.
 Pad their beds with blankets and bundle them up when they go out into the elements.
 Warm-up exercises are extra important, because they get the blood pumping, which will help keep them warm from the inside out.